Explanation User Interfaces: A Systematic Literature Review: Planning and Conducting the Systematic Literature Review

 \subsubsection{Data Synthesis}

-We classified the types of contributions into three distinct categories: \begin{itemize} \item Type 1 - UI: Publications that focus on presenting the design of an \ac{XUI} tailored for a specific application. \item Type 2 - Framework: Methodological papers that introduce design guidelines for \acp{XUI} or propose frameworks to support the explanation process. \item Type 3 - Both: Papers that combine both aspects, presenting an \ac{XUI} and proposing a set of design guidelines or a framework to support its development or evaluation. \end{itemize} For each paper, multiple categorical dimensions were collected for analysis, which align with established taxonomies to facilitate a structured evaluation of the results.
-A complete description of the dimensions and their corresponding research questions is presented in \cref{tab:research_dimensions}.

-The knowledge extracted from the selected literature was analyzed in the following four sections (\cref{sec:RQ1,sec:RQ2,sec:RQ3,sec:RQ4}), one per research question.
+We classified the types of contributions into three distinct categories: \begin{description} \item Type 1 - UI: Publications that focus on presenting the design of an \ac{XUI} tailored for a specific application. \item Type 2 - Framework: Methodological papers that introduce design guidelines for \acp{XUI} or propose frameworks to support the explanation process. \item Type 3 - Both: Papers that combine both aspects, presenting an \ac{XUI} and proposing a set of design guidelines or a framework to support its development or evaluation. \end{description} For each paper, multiple categorical dimensions were collected for analysis, which align with established taxonomies to facilitate a structured evaluation of the results. \revi{Furthermore, for papers that reported insights for designing \ac{XUI} systems---such as principles, recommendations, lessons learned, etc.---we collected design guidelines and frameworks.} The knowledge extracted from the selected literature is reported in \Cref{sec:results}.